-5.1 When And What Times Do Employees Have To Work?
+5.1.
+When and what times do Employees have to Work?

-The organisation will promote flexible work arrangement to meet the personal needs and family responsibility of employees.
-This provision is designed to provide employees and the organisation with options to make flexible time a benefit to both parties.
+The organisation will promote cooperative working arrangement to meet the personal needs and family responsibility of employees.
+This provision is designed to provide employees and the organisation with options to benefit both parties.